 Premium Overdraft Manager pays these items:

 - All items included in Standard Overdraft Manager

-- Everyday check card purchases
+- Everyday debit card purchases

 - Cash withdrawals from ATMs

-- One-time online check card payments
+- One-time online debit card payments

 Important Overdraft Manager Information

-You may elect whether or not to participate in Overdraft Manager.
+You may elect to not participate in Overdraft Manager.
 Overdraft Manager is a discretionary service offered as a convenience; we reserve the right not to pay an overdraft for you at any time, even though your account is in good standing and even though we may have previously paid overdrafts for you.
 A fee of $29.50 will be assessed for each debit transaction presented against your account in excess of the available balance.
-You must “opt in” to access your Overdraft Manager limit with your everyday check card purchases and ATM transactions.
+You must “opt in” to access your Overdraft Manager limit with your everyday debit card purchases and ATM transactions.
 Your account must have a positive balance at least once every 30 days.